stackunderflow111/blog/content/post/2021-10-31-java-compiling-and-packing-basics/index.en.md

 Caused by: java.lang.ClassNotFoundException: HelloWorld
 ```

 It turns out that when not specifying `-classpath`, it has a default value: the current working directory.
 That is why we can run `java HelloWorld` directly when there are no dependencies: Java can find the `HelloWorld.class` file in the default classpath.
-However, now we are overriding the classpath value, so we should manually add the current directory to classpath.
+However, now we are overriding the classpath value, so we should manually add the current directory.

 ```shell
 $ java -classpath lib/commons-lang3-3.12.0.jar:./ HelloWorld